Giants vs Commanders Prediction — AI Finds CAN'T MISS NFL Lines & Props (Sep 07)

 New York vs. Washington Odds

-Remi is pouring through loads of stats on each team.
+Remi is pouring through loads of stats on each player.
 In fact, anytime the New York vs Washington trends are analyzed, there’s always several intriguing observations to key in on.
-Not to mention games played at extreme hostile environments rarely follow normal, predictable betting trends.
+Not to mention games played at extreme travel distance seemingly never follow normal, predictable patterns.

 New York vs Washington Opening Odds